Bogart Wealth LLC Has $145,000 Holdings in General Motors (NYSE:GM)

 Bogart Wealth LLC lifted its stake in General Motors (NYSE:GM – Get Rating) (TSE:GMM.U) by 502.6% during the 2nd quarter, HoldingsChannel reports.
 The fund owned 4,556 shares of the auto manufacturer’s stock after buying an additional 3,800 shares during the period.
 Bogart Wealth LLC’s holdings in General Motors were worth $145,000 as of its most recent filing with the Securities and Exchange Commission.

 Other institutional investors and hedge funds have also bought and sold shares of the company.
-Capital International Investors grew its position in General Motors by 218,225.9% in the 4th quarter.
-Capital International Investors now owns 13,682,486 shares of the auto manufacturer’s stock worth $802,201,000 after purchasing an additional 13,676,219 shares during the last quarter.
+Capital International Investors boosted its holdings in General Motors by 218,225.9% in the 4th quarter.
+Capital International Investors now owns 13,682,486 shares of the auto manufacturer’s stock valued at $802,201,000 after purchasing an additional 13,676,219 shares during the period.
 Norges Bank bought a new stake in shares of General Motors in the fourth quarter valued at about $711,435,000.
 Vanguard Group Inc. grew its position in General Motors by 2.4% during the first quarter.
 Vanguard Group Inc. now owns 105,196,379 shares of the auto manufacturer’s stock worth $4,601,291,000 after buying an additional 2,472,288 shares in the last quarter.
 Renaissance Technologies LLC increased its stake in General Motors by 1,257.3% during the first quarter.
 Renaissance Technologies LLC now owns 2,368,500 shares of the auto manufacturer’s stock valued at $103,598,000 after acquiring an additional 2,194,000 shares during the period.
-Finally, Sound Shore Management Inc. CT bought a new stake in shares of General Motors in the 1st quarter worth approximately $89,428,000.
+Finally, Sound Shore Management Inc. CT acquired a new position in General Motors in the 1st quarter valued at approximately $89,428,000.
 Institutional investors own 79.59% of the company’s stock.

 General Motors Cuts Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, September 15th.
-Shareholders of record on Wednesday, August 31st were given a $0.09 dividend.
+The company also recently announced a quarterly dividend, which was paid on Thursday, September 15th.
+Stockholders of record on Wednesday, August 31st were given a dividend of $0.09 per share.
 The ex-dividend date was Tuesday, August 30th.
-This represents a $0.36 dividend on an annualized basis and a yield of 1.12%.
-General Motors’s payout ratio is 6.83%.
+This represents a $0.36 dividend on an annualized basis and a dividend yield of 1.12%.
+General Motors’s payout ratio is currently 6.83%.

 General Motors Company designs, builds, and sells trucks, crossovers, cars, and automobile parts and accessories in North America, the Asia Pacific, the Middle East, Africa, South America, the United States, and China.
 The company operates through GM North America, GM International, Cruise, and GM Financial segments.